bengfarrell/rgf-blog/content/posts/2020-06-30-some-who-wander-now-published-by-intrinsick.md

   - "urban-walks"
 ---

-"Some Who Wander" is a short, but not sweet, piece of micro-nonfiction that appears at _Instrinsick m_agazine_._
+"Some Who Wander" is a short, but not sweet, piece of micro-nonfiction that appears at _Instrinsick magazine_.

 ![](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2020/06/30024139/intrinsick.png)